Rosacea is not just redness.

 What’s The Best Rosacea Cream to Use with Red Light Therapy?

-After finishing your home red light rosacea treatment, we recommend using this cream to help speed up your results.
+After finishing your home red light rosacea treatment, I recommend using this cream to help speed up your results.

 The Puriya all-natural cream for rosacea, psoriasis, eczema, and rashes (with the powerful Amaranth oil) can provide instant relief from itching and pain and is perfect for after red light treatment.